 - You’re arriving at an airport in the EU on a UK airline <br>

-If the cancellation was not due to the airline and deemed ‘’extraordinary circumstances’’ which were unavoidable no matter what happened then you will not be eligible for compensation. <br>
+If the cancellation was not due to the airline and deemed ‘’extraordinary circumstances’’ which were unavoidable, you will not be eligible for compensation. <br>

 Examples of these are extreme weather or air traffic control strikes. <br>